ahsouri/GOESVisualizer/README.md

 # GOESVisualizer

-A simple toolbox to retrieve/visualize/save GOES16(east) and GOES17(west) data over a region of interest
+A simple toolbox to retrieve/visualize/save GOES16(east) and GOES17(west) RGB image over a region of interest

 ## Installation